Honors Program

 HO 1304.
 Approaching Creativity.
 3 Semester Hours.

 In this course, students actively engage in the creative process by exploring how they may be more creative in their own lives, community, and career.
 Students read, explore, and complete visual and written assignments.
 This hands-on course requires peer discussion and reflection through which students discover how personal reflection, observation, cultural background, and knowledge influence visual awareness.
 Students will work on and/or develop a creative project that will provide experiences for community members.
-This course fulfils the core requirement for Fine Arts.
-(AAC&U Creative Thinking Value rubric).
+This course fulfills the core requirement for Fine Arts.

 HO 1305.
 Religion: Experience and Tradition.
 3 Semester Hours.